luanaruiz9/luanaruiz9.github.io/_news/10_announcement.md

 related_posts: true
 ---

-In Seoul to present our paper "A Spectral Analysis of Graph Neural Networks on Dense and Sparse Graphs" at ICASSP'24.
+In Seoul to present our paper "A Spectral Analysis of Graph Neural Networks on Dense and Sparse Graphs" (with Teresa Huang and Soledad Villar) at ICASSP'24.